Corporation for Public Broadcasting: Rescissions Act of 2025 and subsequent disestablishment

 Critics of the rescission bill, such as Nevada U.S. Representative Mark Amodei and New York U.S. Representative Dan Goldman, noted that the CPB appropriation amounted to less than 0.01% (1/10,000) of the U.S. federal budget.
-Polls conducted by YouGov from 2022 through 2025 showed PBS and NPR to be among the most trusted media institutions in the United States and that trust in PBS and NPR was growing, while five surveys conducted by YouGov and the Pew Research Center from February through July 2025 found consistent majorities or pluralities of Americans supported continuing federal funding for PBS and NPR.
-Previously, in every year from 2004 through 2021, surveys of Americans had shown PBS to have been consistently ranked as the most trusted institution in comparison to commercial broadcast and cable television, newspapers, and streaming services, and in January 2021, Americans valued tax dollars spent on PBS behind only military defense and oversight of food and drug safety.
+Polls conducted by YouGov from 2022 through 2025 showed PBS and NPR to be among the most trusted media institutions in the United States and that trust in both was growing, while five surveys conducted by YouGov and the Pew Research Center from February through July 2025 found consistent majorities or pluralities of Americans supported continuing federal funding for PBS and NPR.
+Previously, in every year from 2004 through 2021, surveys of Americans had shown PBS to have been consistently ranked as the most trusted institution in comparison to commercial broadcast and cable television, newspapers, and streaming services.
+In January 2021, Americans valued tax dollars spent on PBS behind only military defense and oversight of food and drug safety.

 After the passage of the rescission bill, the CPB announced on August 1, 2025, that it would lay off the majority of its staff by the end of the fiscal year on September 30, with only a skeleton crew staying on board until January 2026 to distribute any remaining funds and royalties.
+On January 5, 2026, the board of the CPB announced that it had voted to dissolve instead of remaining in a defunded state and potentially be “vulnerable to future political manipulation or misuse”.

 Board composition

-The CPB is governed by a nominally nine-member board of directors selected by the president of the United States and confirmed by the Senate; they serve six-year terms, and are allowed to continue serving until the end of the calendar year that their term ends or until their successor is seated on the board.
-Under the terms of the Public Broadcasting Act of 1967, the president cannot appoint persons of the same political party to more than five of the nine CPB board seats.
-The current board has only three members as new selections have not been made to replace members whose terms have ended.
+The CPB was governed by a nominally nine-member board of directors selected by the president of the United States and confirmed by the Senate; they served six-year terms, and were allowed to continue serving until the end of the calendar year that their term ends or until their successor was seated on the board.
+Under the terms of the Public Broadcasting Act of 1967, the president could not appoint persons of the same political party to more than five of the nine CPB board seats.
+The final board had only three members.

-The Board of Directors governs the CPB, sets policy, and establishes programming priorities.
-The Board appoints the president and chief executive officer, who then names the other corporate officers.
+The board of directors governed the CPB, set policy, and established programming priorities.
+The board appointed the president and chief executive officer, who then named the other corporate officers.

 Board members

-The current CPB board as of 10 April 2025:
+The CPB board as of 10 April 2025 was: